-Our logo, above, was designed by our own Judy Ross – the following is her description.
+Our logo, above, was designed by Temple Emanu-El member, Judy Ross.
+The following is her description.

-The design goal of the new Temple Emanu-El logo is to represent Temple Emanu-El as an open, inviting and spiritually uplifting experience.
-The new logo revitalizes the image of the Temple and affirms the strengths of the Temple.
+The design goal of our Temple Emanu-El logo is to represent Temple Emanu-El as an open, inviting and spiritually uplifting experience.
+The logo revitalizes the image of the Temple and affirms the strengths of the Temple.

 The font used for the name of the Temple is Dauphine.
 The “E” has an extended width that creates an open circle.
 The curve of the “P” remains open.
 This openness represents the open and inviting experience of Temple Emanu-El.
 Also, this rounded form for the letter “E” is reminiscent of the handwriting used in ancient manuscripts.
 This is a reference to history, combining the knowledge of the past with the experience of today.
 Although the “E” is wide, other letters such as the “T” and “L” are narrow.
 This added height is a gesture of reaching up, representing an uplifting experience.
 Varied stroke weights add contrast and flare to the letterforms.
 The reference to ancient manuscripts, the narrow letters, the varied strokes, the openness of the “E” and the counterspace of the “P”, combine to present letterforms that evoke a respect for history with an elegant, contemporary presence.